xivapi/static/src/content/docs/docs/guides/pinning.md

   order: 2
 ---

-As outlined in important concepts, [game versions][versions] may result in arbitrary breaking changes, and [schemas] may recieve changes from the community to fix or improve them.
+As outlined in important concepts, new [game versions][versions] may result in arbitrary breaking changes, and [schemas] may recieve changes from the community to fix or improve them.

-These changes may result in changes to the canonical representation of the game data, which will then inevitably cause breaking changes in code that utilises the API to consume that data.
+Either of the above may affect how the API structures data in responses - in turn, breaking any code utilising the API that relies on that structure.

 Nobody wants to be on the recieving end of unannounced breaking changes.
-To help avoid this, XIVAPI offers the ability to "pin" aspects of the data you request.
+XIVAPI lets you "pin" game versions and schemas to ensure that your consumption of the API won't change until you're ready to update it.

-By doing so, you can ensure that your consumption of the API won't change until you're ready to update it.
+In addition, pins can be used to view data as it was in any prior game version that has been recorded by the API.

 [versions]: /docs/guides/concepts/#versions
 [schemas]: /docs/guides/concepts/#schemas